5 Types of Insulated Windows

 5. Argon-Filled

-Double- or triple-pane windows that are filled with argon gas will provide a higher energy efficiency rating.
+Double- or triple-pane windows that are filled with argon gas will provide a higher energy efficiency rating, plus some noise reduction to help soundproof your windows.
 Argon is one of the most common gasses used to fill windows.
 The space between the window panes is sealed and the gas is injected and contained between the panes.

 This increases the window’s R-value and also helps reduce condensation, which are some of the reasons why insulated windows are filled with argon gas.
 Argon-filled double or triple-pane windows will carry a higher price tag, but the energy efficiency gains will help to offset the additional investment.